 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate audits relating to program operations of the Agency.
-During the reporting period, the OIG issued one audit report, conducted the annual review required by the Federal Information Security Management Act, issued a memorandum identifying the Agency's top management and performance challenges, and completed the Improper Payments Information Act report to Congress and the Office of Management and Budget (OMB).
+During the reporting period, the OIG issued one audit report, one inspection report, and a memorandum identifying the Agency's top management and performance challenges.